-- A Excellent; earns four grade points per semester hour. - B Good; earns three grade points per semester hour. - C Average; earns two grade points per semester hour. - D Poor; earns one grade point per semester hour. - F Unsatisfactory; earns no grade point per semester hour. - Incomplete; a temporary notation used only when course requirements have not been completed due to illness or extenuating circumstances beyond the control of the student.
+- A Excellent; earns four grade points per semester hour. - B Good; earns three grade points per semester hour. - C Average; earns two grade points per semester hour.D Poor; earns one grade point per semester hour. - F Unsatisfactory; earns no grade point per semester hour. - I Incomplete; a temporary notation used only when course requirements have not been completed due to illness or extenuating circumstances beyond the control of the student.
 The incomplete must be replaced by a final grade prior to the conclusion of the next full semester or the incomplete must be extended by the instructor.
 The instructor may elect to specify a lesser time period for the completion of the course.
-It is the student's responsibility to initiate attention to the removal of the incomplete, to maintain contact with the instructor, to complete the course work, and to verify that the instructor submitted a final grade to the Office of the Registrar.
-A revised grade report will be issued to the student after the instructor has submitted the grade to the Registrar.
-An I cancels eligibility for annual honors, i.e. Dean's List of Honors. - N No credit; used for a course graded on a Pass/No Credit basis.
-If a grade of F is earned, the grade will be recorded as N. This does not count in the grade point average. - P Pass; used for courses graded on a Pass/No Credit basis.
-If a grade of A, B, C, or D, is earned the grade will be recorded as P. Semester hours are earned, but not grade points. - S Satisfactory; used for attendance courses required for a major in which credit cannot be earned.
-This does not count in the grade point average. - U Unsatisfactory; used for attendance courses required for a major in which credit cannot be earned.
-This does not count in the grade point average. - W Withdrawal; indicates that the student withdrew from the course during the first five weeks of the semester or from the college during the first ten weeks of the semester. - WP Withdraw Passing; indicates the student was passing the course at the time of withdrawal, which occurred after the fifth week and prior to the eleventh week of the semester. - WF Withdraw Failing; indicates the student was failing the course at the time of withdrawal, which occurred after the fifth week and prior to the eleventh week of the semester.
+It is the student's responsibility to initiate attention to the removal of the incomplete, to maintain contact with the instructor, to complete the course work, and to verify that the instructor submitted a final grade to the Registrar's Office.
+The student will be notified in writing of all grade adjustments and the affects on the applicable term GPA and cumulative GPA.
+An "I" cancels eligibility for annual honors, i.e. Dean's List of Honors, Dean's List of High Honors, and graduation honors. - N No credit; used for a course graded on a Pass/No Credit basis.
+If a grade of F is earned, the grade will be recorded as "N".
+This does not count in the grade point average. - P Pass; used for courses graded on a Pass/No Credit basis.
+If a grade of "A," "B," "C," or "D," is earned the grade will be recorded as "P." Semester hours are earned, but not grade points. - S Satisfactory; used for attendance courses in which credit cannot be earned.
+This does not count in the grade point average. - U Unsatisfactory; used for attendance courses in which credit cannot be earned.
+This does not count in the grade point average. - W Withdrawal; indicates that the student withdrew from the course during the first five weeks (September 24 for fall and February 11 for spring) of the semester or from the college prior to the end of the tenth week of the semester (October 29th for fall and March 18th for spring). - WP Withdraw Passing; indicates the student was passing the course at the time of withdrawal, which occurred after the fifth week and prior to the end of the tenth week of the semester (October 29th for fall and March 18th for spring). - WF Withdraw Failing; indicates the student was failing the course at the time of withdrawal, which occurred after the fifth week and prior to the end of the tenth week of the semester (October 29th for fall and March 18th for spring).